 DM is concerned with the discovery of interesting patterns and knowledge in large data repositories.
 The technology of DM (mining of data) has been gained the attention of the market [4, 6, 9, 10].
 DM offers a powerful alternative to companies to discover new chances of business and to trace new strategies for the future.
 The tools of DM analyze the data, discover problems or chances hidden in the relationships of the data, and then diagnosis the behavior of the businesses, requiring the minimum intervention of the user.
+Clustering is a hard combinatorial problem and is defined as the unsupervised classification of patterns (observations, data items, or feature vectors) into groups (clusters).
 Clustering is the process of grouping data into clusters so that data within a cluster have high similarity in comparison to one another, but are very dissimilar to objects in other clusters [1, 6].
+That is, the formation of clusters is based on the principle of maximizing the similarity between objects of the same cluster while simultaneously minimizing the similarity between objects belonging to distinct clusters.
 Similarity can be expressed in terms of a distance function, which is typically, though not necessary, a metric [6].
 For example, for each pair of data objects p1, p2, the distance D(p1,p2) can be defined.
 In addition to a distance function, there is a separate "quality" function that measures the "goodness" of a cluster.
 Even though similarity between objects and goodness of clusters can be defined, it is much harder to define "similar enough" and "good enough".
 The answer to this question is typically highly subjective and remains an open issue in cluster analysis [8].